darinz/DL/02_Neural_Network/04_network_topologies.md

 ## Introduction

+> **Intuition:** The topology of a neural network is like the blueprint of a city—it determines how information (traffic) flows, where shortcuts exist, and how efficiently different parts can communicate.

 Network topology defines how layers and neurons are connected, determining the flow of information and the types of patterns the network can learn.
 Different topologies are suited for different types of data and tasks.

 ### What is Network Topology?

+> **Annotation:** The way neurons and layers are connected encodes assumptions about the data.
+For example, convolutional layers assume spatial locality, while recurrent layers assume temporal dependencies.

 Network topology refers to:
 - **Connection patterns** between layers and neurons